someobserver/recurgence/love/index.md

 if you’re feeling anxiety reading this, that’s normal. if your chest tightened seeing these patterns laid out so plainly in the present tense, ***that’s the point.***

-recognition has always been, and will always be, uncomfortable. the body knows before the mind can articulate: **the discomfort is the data you listen to.**
+recognition has always been, and will always be, uncomfortable. the body knows before the mind can articulate: **discomfort is the data you listen to.**

 **constraint always births coherence.**